 I’m a New Zealand-based sports scholar focused on governance, gender, and gymnastics.
 A historian by training, my work has traversed issues of abuse and athlete rights in gymnastics, to the relationships between international federations and the IOC, to how the politics of the Cold War affected sport.

 I’ve also published more than 20 peer-reviewed articles and book chapters on gymnastics and women’s leadership in sport.
 I’ve collaborated closely with other researchers to develop best practice recommendations for coaches and national governing bodies to create a more positive training environment for gymnasts.
 And my 2020 co-edited book Histories of Women’s Work in Global Sport: A Man’s World? was shortlisted for best anthology at the North American Society for Sport History.
 You can see the details of these works on the publications page.

-Until then, I remain an honorary research fellow affiliated with the University of Western Australia.
+I am currently an honorary research fellow affiliated with the University of Western Australia.
 Research is not my full time job.